osohq/oso/new-docs/content/any/learn/policies/examples/rbac/index.md

 control](https://en.wikipedia.org/wiki/Attribute-based_access_control) (ABAC)
 hiding amongst our RBAC policy.
-In the next section, we’ll dive fully into attribute-based authorization and show how intuitive it is to write concise, flexible, and powerful ABAC rules with oso.
+In the next section, we’ll dive fully into attribute-based authorization and show how intuitive it is to write concise, flexible, and powerful ABAC rules with Oso.